-- Students will be recognized yearly with High Honors if they achieve a Quarterly Grade Point Average (GPA) of 90%/3.70 or better, have no class grade lower than 90%/3.0 scholastic average in every subject.
-Students are expected to represent the RINI pillars of nursing.
-(Scholarship, compassion and empathy, character and professionalism.)
-Chronic absenteeism and tardiness can affect a student's membership to the Honors society. - Students will be recognized quarterly with Honors if they achieve a Quarterly GPA of 85%/3.0 or better, have no grade lower than 85/2.67 scholastic average.
-Students are expected to represent the RINI pillars of nursing.
-(Scholarship, compassion and empathy, character and professionalism.)
-Chronic absenteeism and tardiness can affect a student's membership to the Honors society. - Rhode Island Honor Society: At the end of the first semester of their junior year, students who have an 85/2.67 cumulative scholastic average or above automatically become members of the Rhode Island Honor Society.
-Students are expected to represent the RINI pillars of nursing.
-(Scholarship, compassion and empathy, character and professionalism.)
-Chronic absenteeism and tardiness can affect a student's membership to the Honors society. - National Honor Society: At the end of the first semester of their junior year, students who have a cumulative scholastic average of 90%/3.0 GPA or above and no grade below a B+ will be notified and told that for further consideration for selection to the National Honor Society chapter, they may complete the Student Activity Information Form.
+- Students will be recognized yearly with High Honors if they achieve a Quarterly Grade Point Average (GPA) of 90%/3.70 or better, have no class grade lower than 90%/3.0 scholastic average in every subject, and are in good standing with no behavioral referrals.
+Students who are chronically absent or tardy will not be eligible for honors designation. - Students will be recognized quarterly with Honors if they achieve a Quarterly GPA of 85%/3.0 or better, have no grade lower than 85/2.67 scholastic average, and are in good standing with no behavioral referrals.
+Students who are chronically absent or tardy will not be eligible for honors designation. - Rhode Island Honor Society: At the end of the first semester of their junior year, students who have an 85/2.67 cumulative scholastic average or above automatically become members of the Rhode Island Honor Society.
+Students must be in good standing with no behavioral referrals.
+Students who are chronically absent or tardy will not be eligible for honors designation. - National Honor Society: At the end of the first semester of their junior year, students who have a cumulative scholastic average of 90%/3.0 GPA or above and no grade below a B+ will be notified and told that for further consideration for selection to the National Honor Society chapter, they may complete the Student Activity Information Form.
 This form will be reviewed by the Faculty Council along with any other verifiable information about each candidate.
 The Council will evaluate members on the basis of service, leadership, and character.
-The council will also evaluate members on the basis of the RINI Pillars of Nursing.
-The selection of each member shall be by a majority vote of the RINI Faculty Council.
+The selection of each member shall be by a majority vote of the Faculty Council.
 If an applicant is not selected, he/she has the right to appeal this decision.
 The Council's decision following the appeal is final.
-Students are expected to represent the RINI pillars of nursing.
-(Scholarship, compassion and empathy, character and professionalism.)
-Chronic absenteeism and tardiness can affect a student's membership to the Honors society.
+Members are liable for dismissal at any time if they do not maintain the standards of scholarship, leadership, service, and character that were used as the basis for their selection.